mvngu/haskyll/doc/recurse_loopless.md

 :include: file="assets/src/recurse/discount.hs", line=30:31

-To help boost sales, Bella offers a 15% discount on each item that is currently at $100 or less.
+To help boost sales, Bella offers a 15% discount on each item that is currently less than $100.
 Sam uses the program below to calculate the discounted prices:

 :include: file="assets/src/recurse/discount.hs", line=30:43